SF

 Frequently Asked Questions

-Sinn Féin abstentionist policy means its elected MPs refuse to take the oath of allegiance to the British Crown required to sit in the House of Commons.
-This policy has been maintained since the 1918 general election.
+Sinn Féin’s abstentionist policy means its elected MPs refuse to take the oath of allegiance to the British Crown required to sit in the House of Commons.
+This policy has been maintained since the 1918 general election, when SF won 73 seats but refused to attend Westminster, instead forming a breakaway Irish parliament (Dáil Éireann) in Dublin.
+The party’s 7 current Westminster MPs represent real constituencies but cast no votes — meaning Northern Ireland is significantly under-represented in parliamentary divisions.

 Yes.
-Sinn Féin is a single all-Ireland political party with a single leadership structure.
-Mary Lou McDonald leads the party overall from Dublin, while Michelle O'Neill leads the NI section as First Minister.
+Sinn Féin is a single all-Ireland political party with one leadership structure.
+Mary Lou McDonald is the overall party president and leads the Dáil opposition in Dublin.
+Michelle O'Neill leads the NI section and serves as First Minister.
+Both report to the same party structures — an arrangement unique among parties that contest elections in both jurisdictions.

-What was the IRA relationship with Sinn Fein?
+What was the IRA’s relationship with Sinn Féin?

 Sinn Féin was historically the political wing of the Provisional IRA.
-The IRA declared a ceasefire in 1994 and decommissioned its weapons in 2005.
-SF now firmly rejects political violence as a strategy and participates in democratic institutions in both NI and the Republic.
+The IRA declared a ceasefire in 1994 and decommissioned its weapons in 2005 under international verification.
+SF now firmly rejects political violence as a strategy and participates fully in democratic institutions in both NI and the Republic.
+The Troubles legacy remains politically sensitive, particularly around victims’ issues and the Legacy Act 2023.

 When could a border poll on Irish unity take place?

-Under the Good Friday Agreement, the Secretary of State for Northern Ireland must call a poll if they believe a majority would vote for unity.
-There is no fixed trigger.
-Most analysts believe a poll remains unlikely within the next decade unless polling consistently shows majority support.
-Current polls show approximately 30% support for unity in NI.
+Under the Good Friday Agreement, the Secretary of State for Northern Ireland must call a border poll if they believe a majority would vote for unity.
+There is no fixed numerical trigger in the GFA itself.
+Most analysts believe a poll remains unlikely within the next decade: current NI polls show approximately 30% support for Irish unity, compared to 50% for remaining in the UK and 20% don’t know.
+The don’t know cohort is where the outcome of any future poll would ultimately be decided.

 LIVE